 I am not into baking, my sister, “Aunty Lis” usually took that honour up to serve very delicious and beautiful cakes.
-But seeing that my kids birthdays have arrived and we now live on the North Shore of Auckland, a mere 2600km from her, I am now responsible for serving this very coveted dessert and I plan on doing it well.
+But seeing that my kids birthdays have arrived and we couldn’t source her creative magnificence, it was left to me this time to bake a beautiful cake!

 The Origins of the Birthday Cake